 Communication Skills – Written and Verbal

-School administrators are required to speak with and have a positive rapport with all stakeholders, including parents, students, support staff, teachers, and community leaders.
+School administrators must speak with and have a positive rapport with all stakeholders, including parents, students, support staff, teachers, and community leaders.
 It is imperative, therefore, for aspiring education administrators to have outstanding verbal and written communication skills.
 Highlight your positive relationships with all stakeholders from your past positions, and don’t forget your experience working in a team environment.

 Collaboration – Ability to Develop Rapport and Respect

 It is expected for administrators to have excellent skills in interacting professionally with other personnel and colleagues.
-To be an effective school leader, you need to be able to communicate, cooperate with, delegate, assist, and sometimes discipline your staff.
+To be an effective school leader, you need to communicate, cooperate with, delegate, assist, and sometimes discipline your staff.

-A competent administrator will be able to strike the right balance to keep all staff members happy and the school is running smoothly.
-Document in your resume how you did these important tasks in your past positions.
+A competent administrator will be able to strike the right balance to keep staff members happy and keeping the school community running smoothly.
+Communicate in your resume how you did these important tasks in your past positions.

 Management and Leadership Skills